yonatanrozin/Space-Mapper-Car/README.md

 # Space-Mapper-Car Prototype
 A remote-controlled car that uses an IR distance sensor to measure and graph objects on screen.
 A more in-depth look into the functionality and process of this project can be found on [my blog](https://wp.nyu.edu/yonatanrozin/space-mapper-car/).
+A quick demonstration from a top-down view can be found [here](http://www.youtube.com/watch?v=_OoUGzH3PhM) and a live demonstration from the ITP 2020 Winter Show can be seen on the Coding Train's livestream [here](http://www.youtube.com/watch?v=Az0l48Jirdg) (at 1:02:15).

 ## Introduction